 Finding different foods than the ones we normally eat can help diversify our nutritional portfolio.
 They offer distinct flavors, and maybe offer new ways to eat familiar things by adding a previously unknown ingredient.

-Today we’re looking a leeks, a vegetable that looks like a blown up scallion.
-We’ll go over what they look like, their nutritional benefits, and some ways you can add them into your diet.
+Leeks are those vegetables that looks like a blown up scallion [green onions].
+We’ll go over what they look like, their nutritional benefits, how they might impact your weight loss and wellness goals, and some ways you can add them into your diet.

 Leeks are a part of the genus Allium, which also contains plants such as garlic, onion, chives, and shallots.
 Unlike the onion and garlic, though, instead of growing a large bulb underground, they grow as a long and thick stalk.